csgillespie/efficientR/main.md

 rs = dbSendQuery(con, "SELECT * FROM `ghg_ems` WHERE (`Country` != 'World')")
 df_head = dbFetch(rs, n = 6) # extract first 6 row
 ```
-The above code chunk shows how the function `dbConnect` connects to an external database, in this case a MySQL database.
+The above code chunk shows how the function `dbConnect` connects to an external database, in this case a SQLite database.
 The `username` and `password` arguments are used to establish the connection.
 Next we query which tables are available with `dbListTables`, query the database (without yet extracting the results to R) with `dbSendQuery` and, finally, load the results into R with `dbFetch`.

 <div class="rmdtip">
 <p>Be sure never to release your password by entering it directly into the command.
 Instead, we recommend saving sensitive information such as database passwords and API keys in <code>.Renviron</code>, described in Chapter 2.
 Assuming you had saved your password as the environment variable <code>PSWRD</code>, you could enter <code>pwd = Sys.getenv(&quot;PSWRD&quot;)</code> to minimise the risk of exposing your password through accidentally releasing the code or your session history.</p>